Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

-The Arizona Cardinals (4-0) are favored by 5.5 points as they fight to keep their four-game winning streak intact in a matchup against the San Francisco 49ers (2-2) on Sunday, October 10, 2021 at State Farm Stadium.
-The over/under is set at 49.5.
+The Arizona Cardinals (4-0) are favored by 5 points as they battle to keep their four-game winning streak intact in a matchup against the San Francisco 49ers (2-2) on Sunday, October 10, 2021 at State Farm Stadium.
+The over/under is 50 for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.